Simplified decision making in the belief space using belief sparsification: Decision making in the belief space

-We claim that for any given action, sparsifying the uninvolved variables from the prior belief $b$, before computing the posterior belief, would not affect the posterior entropy (which we defined as our objective function $J$).
-Hence, for a set of candidate actions $\mathcal{U}$, we can sparsify from the prior belief all variables which are uninvolved in \emph{all} the actions, and use this sparsified belief $b_s$ to compute the objective function, without affecting its values.
+We claim that for any given action, sparsifying the uninvolved variables from the prior belief $b$, before computing the posterior belief, would not affect the posterior entropy (which defines our objective function $V$).
+Hence, for a set of candidate actions $\mathcal{U}$, we can sparsify from the prior belief all variables which are uninvolved in \emph{any} of the actions, and use this sparsified belief $b_s$ to compute the objective function, without affecting its values.
 Specifically, this means that the simplification offset is zero, and that this sparsified belief is action consistent with the original one: $ b \simeq b_s $.
 This claim is formally expressed in Theorem~\ref{trm:uninvolved-is-ac}.
 A~proof for this claim is given in Appendix~\ref{apndx:proofs}.